anthill/open-moulinette/insee/documentation.md

 # Documentation

-Insee Open-moulinette is an open data cleaner who concatene each Insee's files in one csv.
-Beacause Insee's files are often in xls format and not easy to reuse.
-Actualy we have more than 650 features, but they are not friendly-user :
+Insee's files are often in xls format and not easy to reuse (with different pages, header lines etc).
+This script aggregates the 650 indicators available for each Iris in one single clean file.

-`NB_B314` is the number of gas station by iris.

-**The propose of this document is to enumerate each feature and explain it.
-Decription is in French as all the data concerne French's city.**
+In the `output.csv` the column names are like `NB_B314`  (which is the number of gas station by iris) so **this document enumerates each column and explains it**.
+Decription is in French as all the data concerne French's city.

 ## List of file :